Carreau/phd-dissertation/parts/roleofactin.rst

     Cite speed ?
 Ofer2011 ?

-The action necessary to move in an mesenchymal way can be decomposed in three steps.
-First the cell need to grow a protrusion.
+The action necessary to move in an mesenchymal way can be decomposed into three steps.
+First the cell needs to grow a protrusion.
 Growing this protrusion is typically governed by actin polymerisation just underneath the plasma membrane.
 The lamellipodium is such a protrusion which is constituted by a 2D dendritic actin network that polymerize at the leading edge.
 Second the cell's protrusion need to attach to the surface.
-This is done through trans membrane proteins that are bound to the actin cortex on the inside of the cell.
-The actin cortex will act as a scaffold to transmit the force across the cellular to these anchor point.
-Last part is traction in which the rest of the cell is pulled toward the attached protrusion.
-The traction force is mediated through the cytoskeleton and actin cortex while the contraction force themselves can origin from actin network contraction and reorganisation due to myosin motors (:num:`Fig #fig-lam-principle`).
+This is done through transmembrane proteins that are bound to the actin cortex on the inside of the cell.
+The actin cortex will act as a scaffold to transmit the force across the cellular to these anchor points.
+The last part is the generation of traction in which the rest of the cell is pulled toward the attached protrusion.
+The traction force is mediated through the cytoskeleton and actin cortex while the contraction force themselve can origin from actin network contraction and reorganisation due to myosin motors (:num:`Fig #fig-lam-principle`).

 ..
 As we can see the cell cytoskeleton and the actin cortex in particular play a